The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 MPi (AK-47) and Makarov Pistol Tool Kit Manual - East German Issue

 Bedienungs Anleitung, - Directions for Use, Devices, Tools, and Gauges for Firearms.
-An English translation of the East German

-pictures so that I could assemble a manual showing the types of tools that the East German armorers had available to them, and how they are
+T. Mark "Gunplumber" Graham from Arizona is to be commended for providing an original manual to me, and taking many professional quality pictures so that I could assemble a manual showing the types of tools that the East German armorers had available to them, and how they are used.

-used.
-Many of these tools are able to be home-made, and many of the gauges have the dimensions, so you'll be able to make these too, or
+Many of these tools are able to be home-made, and many of the gauges have the dimensions, so you'll be able to make these too, or even use tools you already have now that you know how they're used.

 This manual is frequently referenced in the AK-47 repair manual below.